 In and around the area there is the two Gaparito Wells.
 Formerly used to collect rain water to then be sold.
 One is still in operation and the second one has been turned into a gallery.

-In the village of Rojales there are two grand museums.
+In the village of Rojales there is two Museums.
 The Paleontological Archaeological Museum and the Huerta Museum.
-At the Paleontological Archaeological Museum, you can find out more about the history of Rojales and the surrounding area – a great spot for the culture vultures out there.
+At the Paleontological Archaeological Museum, you can find out more about the history of Rojales and the surrounding area.
+A great spot.

-Every year in Rojales there are three different festivals (commonly known as fiestas).
+Every year in Rojales there are three different individual festivals commonly known as fiestas.

 One of the biggest festivals happens on the 29th of June every year.
-It is to celebrate and honour San Pedro Apostol.
+It is to celebrate and honor of San Pedro Apostol.
 The fiesta starts with a range of sports and lasts into the night.

-In honour of the Patron Saint of Rojales, on 5th October, the feast of the Virgin of the Rosary is celebrated.
+In honor of the Patron Saint of Rojales, on 5th October, the feast of the Virgin of the Rosary is celebrated.

 On May 15th the throne of San Isidro is carried into the surrounding mountains, returning late in the afternoon.
 The festivities carry on late into the night and the next morning.

-A small journey away are the beaches of Guardamar del Segura and Campomar.
+A small journey away, a 10/15 minute car journey, is the beaches of Guardamar del Segura and Campomar.
 The La Marquesa Golf Course is no more than 10 minutes away also.

-Within the small urbanization of Quesada offers a bowling alley with multiple lanes.
-Outside the bowling alley is a small mini golf course, perfect to round off the day.
+Within the small urbanization of Quesada there’re multiple different activities.
+There is a bowling alley, with multiple lanes.
+This is a great family activity.
+Outside the bowling alley is a small mini golf course, perfect for after the game of bowling.
+At the bowling alley you can get some nice food and drink refreshments.
 The town even has its own bowling green and a gym for all the fitness fanatics.

 Getting Around this Part

-From both Rojales and Benijofar there are connections to both the main cities of this region, Alicante and Torrevieja.
+From both Rojales and Benijofar there is connections to both the main cities of this region, Alicante and Torrevieja.
 To get to both cities you can either use your own car or one of the regular buses.
-The journey to these places would generally take around 25-30 minutes, depending on traffic and other circumstances.
+The journey to these places would generally take around 25-30 minutes depending on traffic and other circumstances.

 Coming and Going